 NOTE: The emergency services in a PLMN for which the UE's subscription contains an "indication that the UE is only allowed to access 5GS via CAG cells" can be subject to local regulation.

+The ProSe is not supported for PNI-NPN in this release of the specification.